FabLab-Altmuehlfranken/nix-inkstitch/README.md

   - During my tests the vue router ran into an infinite recursion issue.
     This is fixed by removing all routes, which disabled palette installation.

+## Troubleshooting
+- Is there an Inkstitch in `~/.config/inkscape/extensions/`?
+  If yes, remove -- both inkstitches conflict.

 ## License
 The code in this repository is licensed under [GPLv3 or later](./COPYING).
 Please note that the libraries referenced by this flake may use a different license.